Supervision for interns

 End of clinical attachment

-To discuss the overall performance, achievement of PDP goals and progress with New Zealand Curriculum Framework for Prevocational Medical Training (NZCF) learning outcomes.
+To discuss the overall performance, achievement of PDP goals and progress on the 14 learning activities.
 This meeting will form the basis of the intern’s ‘End of Clinical Attachment Assessment’.